avgaltsev/comeon/README.md

 Experimental CommonJS module loader for browsers.

+This solution loads CommonJS specification modules to browser without modifying their source code by preprocessors at server side or evaluating in browser.
+Modules have been loaded and run as is.

 ## Usage

 Link comeon.js to the page with `data-path` and `data-main` attributes that define where your modules are placed and which of them is the main respectively: